Davoto/Automatic-IP-Script/readme.md

    Then add to this file that opens (change the path if you downloaded the script in a different folder.):

    `0 * * * * python3 /home/"Username"/Automatic-IP-Script/main.py`

+   This should make this script run at every hour of the day to make sure your domain keeps updated.